Peer Mentoring Program

 New to Deakin?

 Are you new to Deakin and feeling a little daunted about starting?
-Sign up for the Peer Mentoring Program!
+Sign up for the Peer Mentor Program!

 What is the Peer Mentor Program?

 Peer mentors are the ultimate resource for all commencing students!
 Having a peer mentor gives you the opportunity to connect with experienced students on a weekly basis to ask all of your questions in a friendly environment, receive essential advice and to learn from their experiences.
 Starting at University can be overwhelming, so having a mentor to guide you through the first six weeks will help to ensure that your transition to University study is as easy as possible.

 What are the benefits of the program?